k2view-academy/K2View-Academy/articles/99_fabric_infras/devops/10a_fabric_master_key_integrated_with_kms.md

 Fabric master key mechanism can be integrated with KMS, as described [here](/articles/26_fabric_security/02_fabric_entities_design.md#kms).

 To define Fabric to work with KMS, the information shall be acquired first from KMS and then shall be set at Fabric.
-> By default, Fabric uses its internal master key mechnaism
+> By default, Fabric uses its internal master key mechanism.

 ## Integration with AWS KMS